 Abstract

 The management of waste from electrical and electronic equipments (WEEEs) is a well-established topic in the extant literature.
 However, an uncommon source of WEEE is also the automotive sector, given the even more relevant presence of electronic components in modern cars.
 Due to new European environmental policies, End-of-life vehicles (ELVs) volumes are expected to grow in the next future, together with obsolete car electronics components.
-To this aim, the present work wants to assess the potential economic impact derived from car electronics recycling processesreference Through a detailed sensitivity analysis and a comparison of different cases, this paper allows to identify a set of scenarios useful for industrial actors willing to enter the market of car electronics recycling.
+To this aim, the present work wants to assess the potential economic impact derived from car electronics recycling processes using the Net Present Value (NPV) as reference indicator.
+Through a detailed sensitivity and break-even point (BEP) analysis and a comparison of different cases, this work allows to identify a set of scenarios useful for industrial actors willing to enter the market of car electronics recycling.
+Results show that NPV varies from 136,570 to 607,621 €/t with a decisive role played by gold recovery.
+Alternative analysis shows that profitability is always verified and BEP analysis shows that gold content varies from 167 to 273 ppm.
 Two main concerns can be evidenced, like the big opportunity offered to Small and Medium Enterprises (SMEs) and the positive impact on European automotive supply chains considering the current semiconductor crisis.
-A limitation of this work is considering only traditional - Internal Combustion Engine (ICE) - cars and not electric vehicles.
-Future research will focus on surveying industrial stakeholders to understand how national policies could improve the existing context.

 Keywords: automotive; circular economy; economic analysis; recycling; waste printed circuit boards